Make Your Smile Whole Again

 What Is a Dental Crown?

 A dental crown, also known as a cap, is a covering that fits over a damaged, decayed, or unattractive tooth to restore the look and function of your natural smile.
-A porcelain crown covers the tooth above the gum line, and can also be used to replace a missing tooth.
+A porcelain crown covers the tooth above the gum line.
+We may recommend a crown if:

 Dr. Burneson crafts crowns with high-quality porcelain to match the appearance and strength of your natural teeth.
 Our Ashland practice provides various types of dental crowns, such as:

 - Cast gold for durability, though not always the most aesthetic choice

 - Porcelain-fused-to-metal crowns (PFM) have a metal interior for strength and a porcelain exterior for a natural look

 - All-porcelain with zirconia for a strong, long-lasting ceramic crown

 Our knowledgeable team is happy to discuss the benefits of these various options with you to determine which works best for your unique needs.
 Some of the benefits include: